AFFE Update: Access to Small Business Investor Capital Act Introduced

 Bipartisan bill would ensure accurate disclosure to small business investors

-WASHINGTON, D.C.
-(October 15, 2021) – The Small Business Investor Alliance (SBIA), the premiere association representing Business Development Companies (BDCs) and lower middle market private equity and its investors, expressed support for bipartisan legislation introduced by Rep. Brad Sherman (D-CA) and Rep. Bill Huizenga (R-MI) that will make changes to the SEC’s 2006 acquired fund fees and expenses (“AFFE”) rule for those funds that invest in BDCs.
+March 7, 2023 (Washington, D.C.) – The Small Business Investor Alliance (SBIA), the premier association representing Business Development Companies (“BDCs”) and lower middle market private equity and its investors, expressed support for bipartisan legislation introduced by U.S. Reps.
+Brad Sherman (D-CA) and Bill Huizenga (R-MI), the “Access to Small Business Investor Capital Act” (H.R.
+1379), that will make changes to a 2006 Securities and Exchange Commission (SEC) rule for funds that invest in BDCs.
+The legislation would allow funds that invest in BDCs to disclose their acquired fund fees and expenses (“AFFE”) as a footnote to their prospectus fee table.

-“This legislation will streamline our nation’s securities laws and ensure that BDCs report the most accurate information to guarantee that the U.S. capital markets remain the most competitive, transparent, and liquid in the world,” said SBIA President Brett Palmer.
+“This sensible legislation will ensure that BDCs report the most accurate information to guarantee that the U.S. capital markets remain the most competitive, transparent, and liquid in the world,” said SBIA President Brett Palmer.

 Background on AFFE

 - Given the capital and personnel-intensive nature of actively sourcing and managing a portfolio of smaller private investments, BDC operating expenses are naturally higher than, for example, passive index funds.
 However, these expenses are already reflected in a BDC’s quarterly reported net asset value (“NAV”) and, thus, ultimately reflected in its trading price.

 - Requiring funds to report BDC expenses again under the current AFFE disclosure requirements results in a double counting of BDC expenses that artificially inflates acquiring fund expense ratios.